 The University's investment policy is established by the Investment Committee of the Board of Trustees.
-The Investment Committee is composed of twelve members of the Board of Trustees.
+The Investment Committee is composed of fourteen members of the Board of Trustees.
 The Investment Committee is advised by Cambridge Associates as the investment consultant.
 Four staff members, led by Dr. Michael Sullivan with thirty-two years of experience in institutional investment management, are responsible for the day-to-day management of the fund.
 All funds are managed by external asset managers.
-There are a total of twenty-eight different asset managers investing in thirty-three different strategies on behalf of the University.
+There are a total of thirty-one different asset managers investing in forty different strategies on behalf of the University.

-The table below shows the March 31, 2009 allocation of investment assets and the percentage change of each component from fiscal year ended June 30, 2008.
+The table below shows the preliminary September 30, 2009 allocation of investment assets and the percentage change of each component from fiscal year ended June 30, 2009.
 The University is continuing to increase the proportion of cash in its portfolio while awaiting market stability and opportunities.
-For the calendar year ending in December 31, 2008, the University experienced a decline of 30.3% in its investable assets which approximates the decline in the endowment value of the market benchmarks used to measure performance.